50 Years To Agree Olympic Attack Compensation shameful: German President - UrduPoint

 50 Years To Agree Olympic Attack Compensation 'shameful': German President

-"That it took 50 years to reach this agreement in the last days is indeed shameful," said Steinmeier, standing next to his Israeli counterpart Isaac Herzog, together with whom the German leader will be attending a commemorations ceremony in Munich on Monday.
+"That it took 50 years to reach this agreement in the last days is indeed shameful," said Steinmeier, standing next to his Israeli counterpart Isaac Herzog, with whom he will be attending a commemoration ceremony in Munich on Monday.

-But a deal was finally agreed on Wednesday offering 28 million Euros in compensation, and also for the first time sees the German state acknowledging its "responsibility" in failings that led to the carnage.
+But a deal was finally agreed on Wednesday offering 28 million Euros ($28 million) in compensation.
+It also -- for the first time -- sees the German state acknowledging its "responsibility" in failings that led to the carnage.

 On September 5, 1972, eight gunmen of the Palestinian militant group Black September stormed into the Israeli team's flat at the Olympic village, shooting dead two and taking nine Israelis hostage.